Boston Symphony Orchestra/Tanglewood

 University Musical Society

 The University Musical Society (UMS) is an independent multi-disciplinary performing arts presenting organization with a long and deep affiliation with the University of Michigan.
 UMS is located in the center of the Ann Arbor campus and offers 60-90 performances each season, performed in up to nine University and community venues.
 Its mission is to inspire individuals and enrich communities by connecting audiences and artists in uncommon and engaging experiences.
 Since its founding in 1879, UMS has presented top-ranking international artists in dance, theater, and music in the many diverse forms of these genres.
-UMS also sponsors the 190-voice UMS Choral Union, presents an extensive education program for people of all ages, commissions and presents new work, and hosts many artists' residencies.
-In the 2013-14 season UMS has a $7.5 million budget and a full-time staff of 30. www.ums.org.
+UMS also sponsors the 190-voice UMS Choral Union, presents an extensive education program for people of all ages, commissions and presents new work, and hosts many artists' residencies. www.ums.org.